rstudio/shiny/README.md

 # Shiny

-Shiny is a new package from RStudio that makes it incredibly easy to build interactive web applications with R. Building applications with Shiny has many compelling benefits, including:
+Shiny is a new package from RStudio that makes it incredibly easy to build interactive web applications with R.

+## Features

-* [Reactive](http://en.wikipedia.org/wiki/Reactive_programming) data-binding between inputs and outputs that makes it possible to build applications with only a few lines of code.
+* Build useful web applications with only a few lines of code&mdash;no JavaScript required.
-* Shiny user-interfaces are "live" in the same way that spreadsheets are live.
-Outputs change instantly as users modify inputs without explicit programming or requiring a reload of the browser.
+* Shiny applications are automatically "live" in the same way that spreadsheets are live.
+Outputs change instantly as users modify inputs, without requiring a reload of the browser.
-* Applications can be built entirely using R, or can optionally make use of custom HTML, CSS, and JavaScript.
+* Shiny user interfaces can be built entirely using R, or can be written directly in HTML, CSS, and JavaScript for more flexibility.
+* Works in any R environment (Console R, Rgui for Windows or Mac, ESS, StatET, RStudio, etc.)
+* Attractive default UI theme based on [Twitter Bootstrap](http://twitter.github.com/bootstrap).
-* A highly customizable slider control that has built-in support for animation.
+* A highly customizable slider widget with built-in support for animation.
 * Pre-built output widgets for displaying plots, tables, and printed output of R objects.
-* Fast bi-directional communication between the web browser and R using the [websockets](http://illposed.net/websockets.html) package.
+* Fast bidirectional communication between the web browser and R using the [websockets](http://illposed.net/websockets.html) package.

-The purpose of the current release is to gather feedback so we can improve and evolve Shiny's capabilities.
-As a result there may be breaking changes as we make improvements--these will all be clearly communicated and documented so that it's as straightforward as possible to migrate code.
+* Uses a [reactive](http://en.wikipedia.org/wiki/Reactive_programming) programming model that eliminates messy event handling code, so you can focus on the code that really matters.
+* Develop and redistribute your own Shiny widgets that other developers can easily drop into their own applications (coming soon!).

 ## Installation